scobru/SE-2Gun/README.md

 3. **Ethereum-Based Encryption**: SE2-Gun generates cryptographic pairs using Ethereum addresses, providing a secure and reliable method for data encryption and user authentication.
 4. **Rapid Development**: Svelte and Scaffold-ETH facilitate quick and efficient dApp development.
 5. **Robust Testing and Debugging**: Hardhat provides powerful tools for testing and debugging smart contracts.

+This project is a fork of Scaffold-ETH2, with the addition of GunDB and the Gun-Eth plugin. tnx to [scaffold-eth-svelte](https://github.com/ByteAtATime/scaffold-eth-svelte) for the SE2-Gun-Extension and the Gun-Eth plugin.

 ## Contributing